Recognition101/Generic-Star/README.md

 #### 5.2.4 State Management Classes: GameLoader and Sidebar

 These classes handle the global state.
-Each provide an interface for hooking into data-changed events such as “fire when the user loads a new game”, or “fire when the user changes an object, image, or sound setting”.
+Each provide an interface for hooking into data-changed events such as "fire when the user loads a new game", or "fire when the user changes an object, image, or sound setting".
 These events are useful by the other classes that need to have an up-to-date listing of the files present in the current game.
 These classes are also the link via AJAX to the server to keep the disk synchronized with the current state.
 Sidebar, in addition to managing state, manges the GUI of the sidebar.

 #### 5.2.5 Level Editor